Magnetic Latch and Switch: Experience matters

-Melexis was founded more than a quarter-of-a-century ago, in 1989.
+Melexis was founded more than 30 years ago.
 During its early years the company was developing a general-purpose product line based upon CMOS technology and their pioneering work on TSOT packaging.

 In 1997, Melexis acquired US MicroChip; the fusion of IC know-how and Hall-effect technology spawned a product range that is now in its third generation and has shipped billions of these units into safety-critical applications across the globe.
 Decisions taken in 1993 to focus on CMOS technology and TSOT packaging are just as valid today as they were then.